apache/struts-site/source/tag-developers/debug-tag.md

 ---
-layout: default
+layout: tag-developers
+title: debug tag
+parent:
-title: Tag Developers Guide
+  title: Tag Reference
+  url: tag-reference.html
 ---

 # debug

-Outputs the content of the Value Stack.
+Outputs the content of the Value Stack only if `struts.devMode` is enabled.